Skip to content

 6. Vindhyachal (tourist places near varanasi within 100 kms)

 It is a town full of devotional spirituality and natural splendor, 100 km from Varanasi along the bank of the sacred Ganges.
-It is known as the place of blessings of the goddess who guards over the Vindhya Range, best known for Vindhyavasini Devi.
-The festivals during Navaratri have seen pilgrims flocking the temple in a lively mode.
-The surroundings are gorgeous with the river meandering through thick foliage and hillocks.
+It is known as the place of blessings of the goddess who guards over the Vindhya Range, best known for Vindhyavasini Devi.During these religious celebrations of Navaratri, the temple sees its pilgrims come flocking, just in a festive mode.
+Glittering in all directions is the river meandering through thick, lush greenery and hillocks.

 7. Jaunpur (tourist places near varanasi within 100 kms)